Universal spectral correlations in open Floquet systems with localized leaks: Classical and quantum standard map with leakage

 where $q$ is the angular position, $p$ is the conjugate momentum, $K$ is the kick strength that controls the nonlinearity of the system, and the kicking period is set to unity.
 Integrating Hamilton's equations over one period, from just after kick $n$ to just after kick $n+1$, we can construct the discrete-time standard map (Chirikov map)~\cite{Chirikov1971,Reichl2004},

 where both canonical variables $(q,p)$ are taken modulo $1$, confining the motion to a toroidal phase space $\mathbb{T}^2$ with dimensionless coordinates $q,p \in [0,1)$.

 The parameter $K$ governs the transition from regular to chaotic motion.
 For $K = 0$, the dynamics is integrable.
-As $K$ increases, the system enters a mixed phase-space regime, characterized by the coexistence of chaotic seas and stable islands, as illustrated in Fig.~\ref{fig:ClosedSM}(a) for $K = 1.5$.
-For sufficiently large $K$, the stable islands are destroyed and the dynamics become fully chaotic, as shown in Fig.~\ref{fig:ClosedSM}(b) for $K=10$.
-This large value of $K$ is used for all results presented in this work.
+As $K$ increases, the system enters a mixed phase-space regime, characterized by the coexistence of chaotic seas and regular islands.
+For sufficiently large $K$, the stable islands are destroyed and the dynamics become fully chaotic.
+In this work, we focus on the strongly chaotic regime $K=10$.

 The quantum kicked rotor is obtained by quantizing the classical Hamiltonian in Eq.~(\ref{H_cl}).
 Because the classical phase space of the standard map is compact with unit area, quantization restricts the system to a finite Hilbert space of dimension $N=1/(2\pi\hbar)$, where each one of the $N$ quantum states occupies a minimal phase-space area of size $2\pi \hbar$ with $\hbar$ being the effective Planck constant~\footnote{The effective $\hbar$ incorporates the physical scales of the rotor (period and moment of inertia), which are set to unity in our dimensionless formulation of the standard map in Eq.~(\ref{eq:SM})}.

 The canonical commutation relation $[\hat{q},\hat{p}]=i\hbar$ is enforced, and the toroidal phase space leads to periodic boundary conditions in both position and momentum.
 As a result, both variables become discrete, taking values on the uniform grid,

 where $\varphi$ specifies the boundary-condition phase associated with torus quantization.
 Specifically, the quantum standard map requires the wavefunctions to satisfy $\psi (q+1) = e^{2\pi i \varphi} \psi (q)$.
 In our calculations, we fix $\varphi =0.25$ to avoid symmetries associated with periodic boundary conditions ($\varphi =0$)~\cite{Casati1979,Berry1979}.